qutip/qutip-qip/doc/source/qip-basics.rst

 Gates
 =====

-The pre-defined gates for the class :class:`.Gate` are shown in the table below:
+The pre-defined gates for the class :class:`~.operations.Gate` are shown in the table below:

 ====================  ========================================
 Gate name                           Description